Clinton police, fire department say franchise fee would help keep residents safe

 Both departments are concerned about maintaining the city’s safety.

-Bill Greenwalt, Clinton Police Chief Deputy, said crime is down now by 19% compared to the last previous 10 years, but that can change.
+Bill Greenwalt, Clinton Police Deputy Chief, said crime is down now by 19% compared to the last previous 10 years, but that can change.

 “We just can’t afford to lose any officers at this time,” Greenwalt said.
 “Right now we are at about 1.7 officers per 1,000 citizens in the community.
 We certainly don’t want to go below that.
 The recommendations from the Department of Justice, the FBI and some other national institutions say the average should be no lower than that but would recommend 2.5.”